interstitialRedirectModalTitle

 The amount of climate funding currently allocated to nature-based solutions.

 The climate COP meets in a different city every year to demonstrate the importance of collaboration from nations across the globe.
-This year’s meeting was held November 30 to December 12 in Dubai, United Arab Emirates (UAE).
-While the overall goal of all these meetings was increasing global cooperation to fight climate change, the specific topics can vary each year.
+This year’s meeting will be held in Baku, Azerbaijan, November 11 to 22.
+While the overall goal of all these meetings is increasing global cooperation to fight climate change, the specific topics can vary each year.

 Similar to last year, the host country sets the tone and initial direction of discussion.